 - one tablespoon of coconut flour (or oats would work)

 Any superfoods beyond that are fantastic, but those are my top recommendations for adding a thicker texture.

-This is my secret, favorite tip that will really take your smoothies up a few notches: freeze your smoothie for one hour covered in a glass, bowl, etc, before you sit down to eat it.
-I make mine before my workout and when I’m done, it’s ready to enjoy without me having to impatiently wait.
+This is my favorite tip that will take your smoothies up a few notches: freeze your smoothie for one hour covered in a glass, bowl, etc., before you sit down to eat it.
+I make mine before my workout, and when I’m done, it’s ready to enjoy without me having to wait impatiently.
 Then, come back and eat your delicious, thick, and frosty smoothie with a spoon!
-It gets slightly frozen around the edges just like ice cream but it is still soft and creamy in the middle.
+It gets slightly frozen around the edges, just like ice cream, but it is still soft and creamy in the middle.
 Use your spoon to pull the edges down into the middle and enjoy the most delectable, dessert-like smoothie you can imagine!